vitalets/playwright-bdd/docs/writing-features/special-tags.md

     Scenario: Check title
         Given I open url "https://playwright.dev"
 ```
-> When `@retries` tag is applied to a single scenario, generated test is wrapped into *anonymous describe*, see [microsoft/playwright#10825](https://github.com/microsoft/playwright/issues/10825)
+> When the `@retries` tag is applied to a single scenario, the generated test is wrapped into an *anonymous describe*, see [microsoft/playwright#10825](https://github.com/microsoft/playwright/issues/10825)

 ## @mode:xxx
-Use one of the following tags to set [execution mode](https://playwright.dev/docs/test-parallel#parallelize-tests-in-a-single-file) for the feature or scenario outline:
+Use one of the following tags to set the [execution mode](https://playwright.dev/docs/test-parallel#parallelize-tests-in-a-single-file) for the feature or scenario outline:

 * `@mode:parallel`
 * `@mode:serial`